Safety in Peru

 - Information sources through accommodation, reputable providers, and local authorities

-Regions with increased risk
+Regions with Increased Risk

 Some border and inland regions may have increased risks due to organized crime, weak infrastructure, or limited assistance.
-For classic tourist routes, the risk situation is usually different from that in remote border, river, or jungle areas.
+For classic tourist routes, the risk situation is usually different from remote border, river, or jungle areas.

 - Weaker infrastructure and limited assistance in remote areas